 Stroll through the Christmas Markets in Stockholm

-If you visit Stockholm in November or December, try to time your vacation around the Christmas markets.
+If you visit Stockholm in late November or December, try to time your vacation around the Christmas markets.

 This is also the perfect place to pick up some Swedish souvenirs or creative Christmas gifts — there are tons of handicrafts and decorative ornaments for sale in the markets.

-With a dusting of snow on the ground, this couldn’t be a more magical place to get in the winter spirit in Stockholm!
+Especially if there’s a dusting of snow on the ground, this couldn’t be a more magical place to get in the winter spirit in Stockholm!

 You won’t want to spend that much time outdoors, so make the best use of your time by going to some of Stockholm’s coolest museums.

-It’s an incredibly unique experience that can only be had in Stockholm, so make sure you add it to your itinerary.
+It’s an incredibly unique experience that can only be had in Stockholm, so make sure you add it to your winter itinerary.